top of page

 A specific method can be used to name any dot or spacing marker within the arena, this method is called the Crosshairs Method.

-Play the PQL "Meter Game" with your club to test out your meter knowledge!
-This game is a great way to learn and the meter system in a fun way!
+Play the PQL "Meter Game" with your club to test out your meter knowledge.

 Meter Game Link: